dinhomathias/Amc/Exception-Handling.md

 ### Other exceptions

 If a handler raises an uncaught exception that is no `TelegramError` (e.g. an `IndexError`), the exception will be caught and logged by the `Dispatcher`, so that the bot does not crash but you still have an indication of it and can address the issue.
-To take advantage of this, it is imperative to set up the `logging` module.
+To take advantage of this, it is helpful to set up the `logging` module.

 Example code to set up the `logging` module: